The Punisher: The Ultimate Payback!: Reception

 Blair Farrell of Comic Gamers Assemble criticized the game for removing the player's ability to move the Punisher across the screen but understood it was due to the size of the screen.
 He stated that the game is relatively short and difficult, and that Spider-Man's appearances did not make sense for the character considering that he would never aid the Punisher in killing his enemies.
 He said the game is overall very inferior to the NES version but has the advantage of separate soundtracks for each level.

 Other reviewers have criticized the game for having very light player assistance and few health drops but that it is still relatively entertaining.
 Others commented on straying from the source comics.

-Russ Waddle of GameFAQs stated that it is incorrect to characterize a portable game like this based on the home console counterpart and that the game is an "on rails shooter with crosshairs".
-He said the publishers did a great job translating the game to handheld.
-He said it lacks maneuverability but that it was understandable due to the limitations of the platform.
-He said it is short but that he liked the graphics, which were fairly impressive for the Game Boy and that the villain Jigsaw was very well rendered.
-He agreed with the decision to change the villain from the previous game.
-He said the sound was excellent for the Game Boy and that the soundtrack was above that of the NES version, comparing it to Final Fantasy Legend and Link's Awakening.
-Overall he believed the game would be great for anyone who is a fan of the character and gave it an eight out of ten score.